 If you elected to receive a lump-sum alimony amount, you will probably be excluded from asking for alimony in the future (as you technically already received it)

-If you’d like to modify your alimony award or you’re defending a petition for modification of alimony, contact my Naples, Florida law office to talk to an experienced lawyer regarding what the best strategy is regarding either goal.
+If you’d like to modify your alimony award or you’re defending a petition for modification of alimony, contact my Naples, Florida family law office to talk to an experienced divorce lawyer regarding what the best strategy is regarding either goal.